jyoungblood/lexxi/readme.md

 ## LEXI
 Fluffer code and helpers for quickly developing internet projects with a relatively standard express.js stack.

-Clone this repo, and then...
+To get started, clone this repo and then
 ```bash
 npm install
 bower install